evilrobot-01/pba-final/README.md

   - Uses the [DEX](pallets/dex) pallet to auto-swap assets to facilitate buying/selling and minting using any asset/token.
 The pallet will first request the current price from the DEX to ensure that the buyer/minter will have sufficient after the swap to complete the purchase/mint.
+  - THe marketplace doesnt currently charge any fees.

 ### Genesis Config
 The [genesis config](node/src/chain_spec.rs) of the chain contains the below: